flack/poser/README.md

 -----

-The command line syntax and all behavior is exactly as they are in Composer, except that the `global` command is is currently forbidden.
+The command line syntax and all behavior is exactly as they are in Composer, except that the `global` command is currently forbidden.
 Not so much because it would be impossible to implement, but rather because it doesn't really make much sense to use poser for that.
 It is meant as a specialised version of Composer for packages you want to install system-wide: